• Skip to primary navigation

 Freezer-Friendly?

 Yes, if you freeze before baking.
-Assemble, wrap tightly, and freeze for up to 2 months.
-Thaw overnight and bake as directed.
+Assemble, wrap tightly, and freeze for up to 2 months (double-wrap in foil and plastic to prevent freezer burn).

 Can I use frozen spinach?